aksommerville/fullmoon4/README.md

 - [ ] Two sets of map resource: Demo and Full.
 I think other resources don't matter, let tree-shaking handle it.
 - [ ] Tree-shake resources when packing.
 - [ ] Scripts to analyze logs.
+- [ ] Is it too late to move rendering business into the client?
+I'm terrified of adding new render backends.

 ### After GDEX